atlas-doc/doc/atlas-api-documentation/api-reference/post-ticketing-service/refund-quotation.md

 2. **Refund for a partially used itinerary:** Partially used itinerary cannot be refunded.
 Please contact the airline for the same.

 3. **Refund for a specific passenger:** We support the refund of a specific passenger in an itinerary.
-For example, if tehre are 3 passengers and only one of them is to be refunded, please send us your refund request.
+For example, if there are 3 passengers and only one of them is to be refunded, please send us your refund request.

 {% endhint %}